soobinrho/dotfiles-personal/README.md

 to the latest version and `sshd_config` is configured securely as shown two sections below.
 Nevertheless, the best way to prevent a malicious hacker from getting into port 22 is to make it unavailable.
-So, close it as soon as all SSH needs are done.
+So,stop the SSH server as soon as you're done.

 <br>